Great tips on things to do before the first day of school + back to school ideas for parents & kids!

 Kids might also get excited if it's the first year they can walk to school with friends, ride their bike or take the bus.

-3. Read Some First Day of School Books
+3. Read Some Back to School Books

 If your kids are a little anxious (or even just excited) about starting school or moving to a new grade, plan to read a book or two about with them.